nordcraftengine/documentation/docs/the-editor/element-panel/index.md

 - Override theme variables at the element level for specific use cases or set a local-only variable
 - Set up CSS variables in the formula editor to create dynamic, conditional styles
 - Define the type, name and set a unit if needed (e.g. `px`)
-- These CSS variables are available for use in CSS properties
+- These CSS variables are available for use in CSS properties in the style panel
 - Animate or transition CSS variables for smooth visual effects.
 CSS variables must be defined in your theme with the correct syntax type to be animated correctly.

 ### Style